 The Shinto rituals mainly relate to the prayers of the rice cultivation, which are the expression of encouraging kami to bestow gifts of nature and the expression of the appreciation at the same time.

 Confucius Ethics – Japan Religion

 Besides the two major religions, Confucius planted the idea of filial piety and respect the senior and elder.
 It’s so prevalent and all-encompassing that one cannot exist without the other.

-In Japan, Confucius teachings are accepted as the academic subject or the kingcraft learning so that it really isn’t perceived as a religion.
+In Japan, Confucius’s teachings are accepted as the academic subject or the kingcraft learning so that it really isn’t perceived as a religion.

-Confucius teaching is thought to be introduced in Japan in the 5th century before the Buddhism.
-Taoism was already introduced in the 4th century and the theory of Yin-Yang and the five elements was introduced around the same time with the Confucius, they were intertwined and created the foundation for the way of Yin and Yang.
+Confucius’s teaching is thought to be introduced in Japan in the 5th century before Buddhism.
+Taoism was already introduced in the 4th century and the theory of Yin-Yang and the five elements were introduced around the same time with the Confucius, they were intertwined and created the foundation for the way of Yin and Yang.

 Neo-Confucianism was adopted by the Tokugawa Bakufu (Shogunate) for feudal control and it became the moral code for the officials.
 After the Meiji period, its personal discipline was extracted, emphasized and the idea of respecting the senior became the general ethic among general people as well.

-In Bushido written by Nitobe Inazo, the influence of the Confucius is seen greatly.
+In Bushido written by Nitobe Inazo, the influence of Confucius is seen greatly.

 Besides, we have Ainu folk religion and Ryukyu religion as well.
 Basically, Japanese has been sharing the idea of Animism, Shinto way of the view of the world.
 Then, why they adopted the new religion Buddhism?